Current Lab Members

 Faris Khan (Medical Student Researcher)

 Faris Faris is a medical student at Indiana University School of Medicine.
 Prior to medical school, Faris graduated from the University of Western Ontario with a Bachelor of Medical Sciences (BMSc) with an Honors Specialization in Medical Biophysics.
 He is particularly interested in therapeutic resistance mechanisms in prostate cancer and how metabolic adaptations contribute to treatment failure.
+Faris implement machine learning approaches in image analysis, and he worked with Jenny as team on several experiments.
 During his free time, Faris enjoys spending time with his family and friends, reading, and geocaching.

 Asmaa El-Kenawi, PhD (Principal Investigator)